 Naomi Wynter-Vincent is the founder of London Rolfing, working in both London and Luton.
-She is one of a small number of UK practitioners with Certified Advanced Rolfer™ status, having completed her practitioner training in London (with the British Academy of Rolfing Structural Integration), and her advanced training in Munich (at the European Rolfing Association).
-Both training institutes are affiliated to the Rolf Institute of Structural Integration, based in Boulder, Colorado.
+She is one of only a few UK practitioners certified as an Advanced Rolfer™, as well as being qualified in Rolf Movement.
+Naomi completed her practitioner training in London (with the British Academy of Rolfing Structural Integration), and took her advanced training and the Rolf Movement Practitioner qualifications in Munich (at the European Rolfing Association).
+Both training institutes are affiliated to the Dr Ida Rolf Institute (formerly the Rolf Institute of Structural Integration), based in Boulder, Colorado.

-Naomi is also a Certified TRE (trauma and tension releasing exercises) Provider, a qualified yoga teacher (RYT 200, YogaLondon), YMCA exercise-to-music instructor, massage therapist, reflexologist and aromatherapist.
-She is due to complete an undergraduate certificate in Coaching from the Institute of Continuing Education at Cambridge University, and is embarking on Rolfing movement training in December 2018.
+Naomi is also a certified Coach (Institute of Continuing Education, Cambridge University), a certified TRE (trauma and tension releasing exercises) Provider, a qualified yoga teacher (RYT 200, YogaLondon), YMCA exercise-to-music instructor, massage therapist, reflexologist and aromatherapist.

-She also holds a first degree from Cambridge University (Social and Political Sciences), Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literature from the University of Sussex, focusing on the work of Wilfred Bion.
+She also holds a first degree from Cambridge University (Social and Political Sciences), Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literary criticism from the University of Sussex, focusing on the work of Wilfred Bion.

 I grew up with my mum and my grandmother, and have fond memories of giving little shoulder massages to them when I was a child.
 Little did I imagine that the skills I learned then would become the foundation of my career as a Rolfer.
 While at university I signed up for a professional course in massage, and achieved professional qualifications in reflexology, aromatherapy and aerobics instructing in the year after I finished my degree.